 According to the 2019 American Community Survey, traffic on Virginia's roads is among the worst in the nation.

-In 2019, Virginia Railway Express (VRE) daily ridership was over 18,000.
+In 2019, daily ridership on VRE was over 18,000.

-In 2019, there were over 171.9 million public transit trips in Virginia.
+In 2019, there were over 171.9 million public transit trips in Virginia, with over 62% on the Washington Metro transit system.

 In June 2020, protests that were part of the larger Black Lives Matter movement brought about the removal of Confederate statues.

-As of 2020, 10.5% of Virginia's total population describe themselves as Hispanic or Latino, and 8.8% as Asian.
+As of 2020, 10.5% of Virginia's total population described themselves as Hispanic or Latino, and 8.8% as Asian.

-As of 2020, Virginia had the third highest concentration of technology workers and the fifth highest overall number among U.S. states, with 451,268 tech jobs accounting for 11.1% of all jobs in the state.
+As of 2020, Virginia has the third highest concentration of technology workers and the fifth highest overall number among U.S. states, with 451,268 tech jobs accounting for 11.1% of all jobs in the state.

-As of 2020, commercial fishing supports 18,220 jobs, while recreation fishing supports another 5,893 jobs.
+As of 2020, commercial fishing supports 18,220 jobs in Virginia, while recreation fishing supports another 5,893.

-Based on data from 2020, Virginia was home to 204,131 separate employers plus 644,341 sole proprietorships.
+Based on data as of 2020, Virginia is home to 204,131 separate employers plus 644,341 sole proprietorships.

-In 2020, Falls Church and Loudoun County were both ranked in the top ten healthiest communities by U.S. News & World Report.
+In 2020, Falls Church and Loudoun County were ranked in the top ten healthiest communities by U.S. News & World Report.

-In 2020, about 12% of all U.S. federal procurement money was spent in Virginia.
-Also in 2020, approximately 125,648 active-duty personnel, 25,404 reservists, and 99,832 civilians were employed by the U.S. Department of Defense at the Pentagon or one of 27 military bases in the state.
-Defense contracting firms in Virginia received $44.8 billion worth of contracts during the 2020 fiscal year.
+In 2020, Virginia had 125,648 active-duty personnel, 25,404 reservists, and 99,832 civilians working directly for the U.S. Department of Defense.
+Defense contracting firms received $44.8 billion in contracts during the 2020 fiscal year.

 In 2020, more than 72 million tons of non-fuel resources, such as slate, kyanite, sand, or gravel, were mined in Virginia.

-As of 2021, 32.2% of adults in Virginia were obese.
+As of 2021, 32.2% of adults and 14.9% of 10- to 17-year-olds in Virginia were obese.

 As of 2021, Virginia is the country's third-largest producer of seafood.